How to Grow & Care for Blueberries in Containers

 4. Put the tray in an area that consistently stays between 60 and 70 degrees Fahrenheit.

-5. Keep the moss consistently moist and you will see seedlings in about a month.
+5. Keep the moss consistently moist; you will see seedlings in about a month.

 7. Plant seedlings in a moist mix of peat moss, sand, and soil until they can be placed in larger containers.